 - Participation in multiple entrepreneurship competitions (e.g., the Idea Competition and the Cangialosi Business Innovation Competition).

-- Completion of a shorter entrepreneurship-related internship in the student’s GC focus area.
+- Shorter entrepreneurship-related internship in the student’s GC focus area.

-- Completion of a project-based entrepreneurship course (e.g., ENTR 200 (Introduction to Entrepreneurship) or AMST/POLI/SOCY 205 (Civic Agency and Social Entrepreneurship)).
+- Project-based entrepreneurship course (e.g., ENTR 200 (Introduction to Entrepreneurship) or AMST/POLI/SOCY 205 (Civic Agency and Social Entrepreneurship)).

-- Completion of IS 498 (3D Printing for Entrepreneurship) with a client project in the student’s GC focus area.
+- IS 498 (3D Printing for Entrepreneurship) with a client project in the student’s GC focus area.

 - Participation in an entrepreneurship competition such as UMBC ProveIt (an annual competition for student ideas about campus change).